campspot/harness-deploy-buildkite-plugin/README.md

 A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) to kick off [Harness](https://harness.io/) pipelines using the Harness GraphQL API.

 ## Setup
-You will need a Harness API key provisioned, as well as input names values required to start the Harness pipeline.
+You will need a Harness API key provisioned, as well as input names and their values that are required to start the Harness pipeline.
 The [Harness docs](https://docs.harness.io/article/s3leksekny-trigger-workflow-or-a-pipeline-using-api)
 have more information on how to discover and enumerate required execution and service inputs for a given pipeline.

 ## Example

-The following Buildkite pipeline will start the `production-app` Harness pipeline in the `app` Harness application:
+The following Buildkite pipeline will start the `production-app` Harness pipeline in the `app` Harness application.
+Execution inputs and service inputs will depoend on your Harness pipeline setup, but included are some examples.

 ```yaml
   - name: "Start Harness deploy"